-The Italian legal framework is generally very favorable to arbitration and there are many arbitration institutions in Italy.
-The cost of the procedure and the reliability of the arbitration panelists, however, may vary significantly from institution to institution.
+The Italian legal framework is generally very favourable to arbitration and there are many arbitration institutions in Italy.
+The cost of the procedure and the reliability of the arbitration panellists, however, may vary significantly from institution to institution.
 The choice of institution, therefore, must be carefully considered.
 In this respect, the size of the transaction may also play a significant role in the choice of the arbitration institution.
 In addition, an important element in deciding whether to arbitrate a case often lies in considering the nature of the dispute and the quality of the relationship between the parties.

 In Italy, as is undoubtedly the case in other European jurisdictions, arbitration may offer significant advantages over traditional court litigation.
-The principal advantages and disadvantages of arbitration compared with court litigation may be summarized as follows:
+The principal advantages and disadvantages of arbitration compared with court litigation may be summarised as follows:

-- Procedural Efficiency: The parties may control the process by agreeing in advance to certain arbitration processes and procedures. - Specific Competence of Arbitrators: The parties may appoint arbitrators who have specific experience and expertise in the subject matter of the dispute, which may result in a faster and more predictable resolution to the dispute than may be achieved by a presiding judge without similar experience in a particular area of law.
+- Procedural efficiency: the parties may control the process by agreeing in advance to certain arbitration processes and procedures. - Specific competence of arbitrators: the parties may appoint arbitrators who have specific experience and expertise in the subject matter of the dispute, which may result in a faster and more predictable resolution to the dispute than may be achieved by a presiding judge without similar experience in a particular area of law. - Freedom of choice: the parties have the ability to select the arbitrator.
+In Italy, if the parties are unable to agree on an arbitrator, the court or the arbitration institution selected by the parties may be asked to assist in the selection process.